Cancer drugs A to Z list

 Gliomas start in the glial cells and are the most common type of brain tumours.
 Astrocytomas, oligodendroglioma and glioblastomas are all types of glioma.

 You might have surgery to remove all or part of your tumour.
-Or or to drain a build up of fluid (hydrocephalus) on your brain.
+Or to drain a build up of fluid (hydrocephalus) on your brain.

 It can take some time to recover from your brain tumour surgery.
 There are some immediate and long term problems.
 Help and support is available.